jlportman3/all-in-one/readme.md

 > The following instructions are meant for installations without a web server or reverse proxy (like Apache, Nginx, Caddy, Cloudflare Tunnel and else) already being in place.
 If you want to run AIO behind a web server or reverse proxy (like Apache, Nginx, Caddy, Cloudflare Tunnel and else), see the [reverse proxy documentation](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md).
 Also, the instructions below are especially meant for Linux.
 For macOS see [this](#how-to-run-aio-on-macos), for Windows see [this](#how-to-run-aio-on-windows) and for Synology see [this](#how-to-run-aio-on-synology-dsm).

 1. Install Docker on your Linux installation by following the official documentation: https://docs.docker.com/engine/install/#supported-platforms.
+[tip] Alternatively you can execute the [zero-touch.sh](./zero-touch.sh) script on a fresh Ubuntu system.
+It installs Docker, Docker Compose and Python automatically before starting AIO.
 >[!WARNING]
 > You could use the convenience script below to install docker.
 However we recommend to not blindly download and execute scripts as sudo.
 But if you feel like it, you can of course use it.
 See below: